Neurologic Physical Therapy Residency Program

 The program’s curriculum is designed in modules that address all areas of the Neurology Description of Specialty Practice (DSP).
 The modules include:

 - Academic mentorship in the topics of clinical reasoning, evidence-based practice, teaching, and learning

 - Clinical mentorship in outpatient settings

 Additional mentored time is devoted to teaching and other areas of interest (service, research, etc.) as agreed upon by resident and his/her mentors.
 Didactic work is a combination of online study, small group modules with residents in other areas, and individualized face-to-face instruction by module mentors.
 Ongoing assignments and rotation-specific assessments provide the resident with regular benchmarks to ensure their learning progresses throughout the year.
 There are two written exams and two live patient exams administered at approximately the middle and end of the program.
 The resident is responsible for 30 hours a week of clinical work during the residency program in an outpatient setting, in addition to didactic, teaching and service responsibilities.Apply now

-- Interview date is tentatively Friday, February 17, 2023 – by invitation
+- Interview date is tentatively beginning of February – by invitation

 - 2019-2020: Kayla Chee, PT, DPT, Board Certified Clinical Specialist in Neurologic Physical Therapy